-The below final judgment was submitted after a recent trial.
-The below Order has not been grated by the Court, it is a proposed Order which may or may not later be granted.
+A final judgment was submitted after a recent trial.
+The below Order has not been granted by the Court.
+It is a proposed Order which may or may not later be granted.
 Should this be granted, Plaintiff will file another motion like this one to obtain fees.

 PROPOSED FINAL JUDGMENT

-THIS MATTER came before the Court on July 18, 2016 via a bench trial.
+THIS MATTER came before the Court on July 18, 2016, via a bench trial.
 Plaintiff sued Defendant for unpaid commissions.
-After conducting the trial, weighing the evidence, evaluating the credibility and demeanor of the witnesses and testimony, reviewing the exhibits, and hearing argument from counsel, the Court finds by a preponderance of the evidence that Defendant did not pay Plaintiff all sums due under written commission agreements.
-The Court also finds that Defendant did not prove any of its affirmative defenses.
+After conducting the trial, weighing the evidence, evaluating the credibility and demeanor of the witnesses and testimony, reviewing the exhibits, and hearing argument from counsel, the Court finds by a preponderance of the evidence that Defendant did not pay Plaintiff all sums due to underwritten commission agreements.
+The Court also finds that the Defendant did not prove any of its affirmative defenses.
 Accordingly, IT IS ORDERED AND ADJUDGED: